-Virgin Mobile announces $40 unlimited prepaid mobile broadbandAlex Wagner - Deputy Managing Editor, News Desk
+Virgin Mobile announces $40 unlimited prepaid mobile broadbandAlex Wagner - Editorial Director of News and Content

 Prepaid carrier Virgin Mobile used to offer several different options for customers looking for mobile broadband, but today they shook up the industry with their newest offering: $40 per month for unlimited mobile broadband.
 That's right, folks, you're getting unlimited mobile 3G Internet access for only $40 per month, which is an insanely good deal when compared to the prepaid options on the big four carriers.
 For example, Verizon charges $80 per month for 5 GB of prepaid data.
 Along with the unlimited plan, Virgin Mobile will also offer a 100 MB option for $10 per month for those of us that don't need unlimited data.
 As for devices, Virgin offers an Ovation USB data stick for $79.99 or a MiFi 2200 for $149.99.